EclipsingLines/trackjammer-user-manual/getting-started/installation.md

 # Installation Guide

-Getting the Godot MIDI Sequencer up and running is straightforward.
+Getting the {{ site.product_name }} up and running is straightforward.
 This guide will walk you through the installation process for Windows, macOS, and Linux systems.

 ![Installation Process](docs/img/installation-process.jpg)
 *The installation process showing download and setup steps*